olivierhagolle/Start_maja/Readme.md

 <a name="intro"></a>
 # Introduction

 **NB Start maja has been updated to work with MAJA 3.1 , but MAJA 3.1 is not available yet.
-Meanwhile, please use MAJA 1_0, and [read the corresponding readme file](https://github.com/olivierhagolle/Start_maja/tree/v1.0).**
+Meanwhile, please use MAJA 1_0, and [read the corresponding readme file](https://github.com/olivierhagolle/Start_maja/tree/v1.0).** To do that, please use `git checkout Start_maja_V1`.

 The following script will help you run the MAJA L2A processor, on Sentinel-2 only so far.